oomsinsukit/Loan_Approval/README.md

-# Project for Portfolio
-Develop a predictive model for loan approval using a credit risk dataset from Kaggle.
-The objective is to leverage machine learning techniques to analyze credit risk factors and predict whether a loan will be approved.
-This model will consider key features such as applicant income, credit history, loan amount, and other relevant factors to determine approval likelihood.
-The process will involve data preprocessing, feature engineering, model selection (e.g., Logistic Regression, Random Forest, or Gradient Boosting), and performance evaluation using appropriate metrics such as accuracy, precision, recall, and F1-Score
+# Credit Risk Prediction

+This project focuses on building a machine learning model to predict credit risk using the dataset provided on [Kaggle](https://www.kaggle.com/datasets/laotse/credit-risk-dataset/data).
+The notebook walks through the entire process, from data exploration to model evaluation, providing a comprehensive guide to building a predictive model for loan approval.

+## Features of the Project

+1. **Data Exploration**:
+   - Detailed analysis of the dataset to understand key features, distributions, and correlations.
+   - Identification of missing values and strategies for handling them.

+2. **Feature Engineering**:
+   - Transforming raw data into features suitable for machine learning models.
+   - Encoding categorical variables and normalizing numerical variables.

+3. **Model Building**:
+   - Experimenting with various machine learning algorithms to predict credit risk.
+   - Techniques like hyperparameter tuning and cross-validation to improve model performance.

+4. **Evaluation**:
+   - Metrics such as accuracy, precision, recall, and F1-score to assess model effectiveness.
+   - Visualization of results using graphs and charts for better interpretability.